Updated: Apr 21

 However, with the fun and excitement of learning, there is also record keeping.
-There are so many ways to create a record of your children’s learning, either for your State requirements or for your own records, memories and peace of mind that your kids are learning.
+There are so many ways to create a record of your children’s learning, either for State requirements or for your own records, for memories and peace of mind that your kids are learning.

 Digital or online record keeping

 Instagram—I know many homeschool families who use a private Instagram page for their homeschool memories and record keeping.
 A quick flick through the posts displays photos of the kids doing science experiments, exploring nature, learning maths with counters and blocks and socializing with other children.
 Notes on each photo give specifics of what the child is doing in the photo and remind you of what subject/s they were learning.